damn_server

 Access PostGIS database via JSON API.

-The damn_server package is FastAPI application that receives collaborative mapping requests and updates the PostGIS database accordingly.
+The damn_server package is FastAPI application that translates requests of mappers to PostGIS database queries.

 Typical mapping workflow is map-review-done: A mapper sends map some square of the area request.
 The server locks a square and responds with the area identifier, the square identifier, and the square border.
-When finished, the mapper sends ready for review request.
+When finished, the mapper sends needs review request.
 The server unlocks the square of the area and sets the square to be ready for the review.
-The same works for a reviewer.
+Now it’s up to a reviewer to pick some square to review and decide if it needs more mapping or is done.

 Modules